 Titus 3:9–11 “But avoid foolish disputes, genealogies, contentions, and strivings about the law; for they are unprofitable and useless.
 Reject a divisive man after the first and second admonition…” (NKJV)

 Every effort will be made to meet with the member who is involved with any of these issues.
-Our desire is to help our members grow to maturity through compassionate mentoring.
-The biblical model of confrontation and correction is not meant to punish people but rather to protect the body of Christ from the wages of unrepentant sin.
+Our desire is to help our members grow to mature sons through fatherly mentoring.
+The Biblical model of confrontation, correction, and discipline is not meant to punish people but rather to protect the body of Christ from the wages of unrepentant sin.
 Biblical authority is not a license to exert control; it is a responsibility to exert influence for God’s will to be accomplished.

 Matthew 18:15–17 “Moreover if your brother sins against you, go and tell him his fault between you and him alone.
 If he hears you, you have gained your brother.
 But if he will not hear, take with you one or two more, that ‘by the mouth of two or three witnesses every word may be established.’
 And if he refuses to hear them, tell it to the church.
 But if he refuses even to hear the church, let him be to you like a heathen and a tax collector.”
 (NKJV)

 Biblical government is designed to represent heaven accurately and attack hell successfully.
-The governmental DNA of the Church is produced by pure biblical standards that have not been distorted or damaged by negative influences.
-The local church is the hope of the world and the hope of the local church is the Lordship of Christ through biblical government that operates under the blessing and favour of God.
+The governmental DNA of the Church is produced by pure Biblical standards that have not been distorted or damaged by negative influences.
+The local Church is the world's hope, and the local church's hope is the Lordship of Christ through Biblical government that operates under the blessing and favour of God.

 Every Christian is a priest – to bring acceptable spiritual sacrifices, by full and equal access, to God through Christ; a minister or servant – to serve God and one another through love; a steward – to profitably use the trust granted by God; and a worker – to fulfill the labour of love in God’s kingdom.
 (Rev 1:6; Heb 10:19-22; 13:15, 16; 6:10; 1 Pet 2:5, 9; 4:10, 11; Eph 4:7, 12; 2:10; Matt 25:14)